 Plans were announced in the summer of 2000 for a new kind of student housing, an apartment-style complex designed by West Carroll Bergmann Associates of Perrysburg.
 Student focus groups were consulted about the project during the design process.
 The result was units of two bedrooms sharing a bathroom, kitchenette and common living room, with hookups provided for cable TV and internet.
-President James Harris said that the units would provide a transition for upperclassmen from regular dormitory living towards apartment living.
+President James Harris said that the units would provide a transition for upperclassmen from regular dormitory living 2021-2022 Defiance College Graduate Catalog, p.
+17 towards apartment living.
 The new Jacket Suites residence hall opened for student residents in 2001.
 Priority for occupancy was given to upperclassmen who had at least a 2.5 average, and to Greek organization members.
 Today the Jacket Suites has themed units, such as for Service Leaders, and is partly reserved as living spaces for ASD Affinity Program students.